 I woke to the sound of a brilliant church bell.
 I had been sleeping for nearly ten hours.
 I was starving, fortunately Mrs. Robinson had seen to it that my kitchenette was loaded with food: fruit, bread, various sliced meats, dairy products, some dried soup mixes and a six pack of Pepsi Max.
 As I ate, I pulled up the images of Billy that the crew back in Seattle had found.
 It was Billy all right, but wearing a traditional Icelandic sweater.
 He was in some kind of cafe or coffee house, the sign on the wall was written in Icelandic.
 The picture had been posted the week before.
 A woman with a severe blond hairdo was looking straight into the camera.
 The picture was captioned Helgi, Billy, Þora og Moi.
 French?
 Or just an affectation?
 I loaded the image into my iPhone and headed out.

 Christ, it was colder that it looked.
-My Kelty windbreaker helped, but I needed something more substantial.
+Mrs. Robinson was right again, I should have brought a sweater.
+My windbreaker helped, but I needed something more substantial.
 Across the street from a small square inhabited by skateboarders I found a tourist shop selling sweaters.
-Evidently Billy bought his here- I saw the same pattern, or maybe they were the same all over the country?
+Perhaps Billy bought his here- I saw the same pattern, or maybe they were the same all over the country?
 When in Iceland, do as the Icelanders do?
 I bought one, just before the shop closed.
-Mrs. Robinson was right again, I should have brought a sweater.

 Wandering the streets, looking for a funky bistro.
 Just like being back in college.
 A lot of the places I walked by were swank, but as I went up the main drag the place at No. 22 looked funky enough and when I got inside I realized it was the same place as that which was in the photo.
-It was still early, the pace was nearly deserted as I walked up to the bar where the bartender nodded, as if he knew me.
+It was still early, the pace was nearly deserted as I walked up to the bar where the bartender nodded when he saw me.

 It was what Billy always drank.
 Then it dawned on me.
 He thought I was Billy.
 The sweater must have cinched it.